OctopusDeploy/docs/docs/deployment-process/releases/automatic-release-creation.md

 When you are using automatic release creation there are many reasons why a release may not be created successfully.
 Take some time to consider the following troubleshooting steps:

-1. **Inspect the server logs** for warnings in {{Configuration,Diagnostics}} - Octopus will log the reason why automatic release creation failed as errors or warnings
+1. **Inspect the server logs** for warnings in {{Configuration,Diagnostics}} - Octopus will log the reason why automatic release creation failed as errors or warnings.

-2. Ensure you are pushing the package to the **built-in package repository** - external package repositories are not supported for automatic release creation
+2. Ensure you are pushing the package to the **built-in package repository** - external package repositories are not supported for automatic release creation.

-3. Ensure you have **enabled automatic release creation** for the project based on the **correct package**
+3. Ensure you have **enabled automatic release creation** for the project based on the **correct package**.

-4. When using Channels ensure you have **enabled automatic release creation for the desired Channel**
+4. When using Channels ensure you have **enabled automatic release creation for the desired Channel**.

-5. Ensure you are pushing a **new version** of the package - Octopus will not create a release where the package has already been used for creating a release
+5. Ensure you are pushing a **new version** of the package - Octopus will not create a release where the package has already been used for creating a release.

-6. Ensure you are pushing a package that Octopus will consider as the **latest available package** - see the conversation about [automatically creating pre-releases](/docs/deployment-process/releases/automatic-release-creation.md) above
+6. Ensure you are pushing a package that Octopus will consider as the **latest available package** - see the conversation about [automatically creating pre-releases](/docs/deployment-process/releases/automatic-release-creation.md) above.

-7. Ensure the release creation package step **DOES NOT use variables for the PackageId** - Octopus will only create a release where the package is constant
+7. Ensure the release creation package step **DOES NOT use variables for the PackageId** - Octopus will only create a release where the package is constant.

-8. When a release has **multiple packages**, ensure you configure automatic release creation to use the **last package that is pushed to the built-in repository** - otherwise some of the packages required for the release will be missing
+8. When a release has **multiple packages**, ensure you configure automatic release creation to use the **last package that is pushed to the built-in repository** - otherwise some of the packages required for the release will be missing.

-9. When using Channels the package **must satisfy the version rules** for the Channel being used for automatic release creation - try creating some releases manually
+9. When using Channels the package **must satisfy the version rules** for the Channel being used for automatic release creation - try creating some releases manually.

 10. Are you pushing **pre-release** packages?
 See the section above on [automatically creating pre-releases](/docs/deployment-process/releases/automatic-release-creation.md).